pierrenodet/spark-smile/README.md

 This repository contains :

-*  Distributed GridSearch of SMILE trainer with Spark
+*  Distributed GridSearch of SMILE trainer with Spark (WIP)
 *  Integration of SMILE with Spark MLLib Pipelines (WIP)
+*  Seamless interoperability between SMILE and Spark (WIP)

 ## How to use